 The EPO's credit card fee payment service (hereinafter "the service") is available on the EPO website as an online service under the following link.
-To use the service, you need to register, giving an email address, but no smart card authentication is required.
+To pay patent fees by credit card you first have to register as a user in Central Fee Payment.
+Users should register with a username (email address) and password or using the smart card authentication.

 The EPO currently accepts the following credit cards: American Express, Mastercard and Visa.